dg1223/data-analytics-pipeline/README.md

 4. Populates an analytics dashboard for the business team based on new customer engagements.
 5. Sends an email to business and product teams with the updated dashboard as well as a spreadsheet containing only new engagements.
 6. Turns off the analytics server when job is finished.

+# Cost Reduction
+This pipeline cost the company only $4.03 per month to process data on 3000 users which was the cheapest compared to what other available products in the market were offering at that time.
+Below is a comparison:
+- My solution: $4.03
+- IBM: $10.00
+- Microsoft: $20.00
+- Amazon: $27.00
+- Tableau: $70.00